03. The Signature Studies

 Course Name: The Signature Studies.

-Course Content: Extended professional residency focusing on the development of a Definitive Visual Archive or Narrative Thesis.
+Course Content: Extended professional residency focusing on the development of a Definitive Visual Archive or Narrative.

 Level: Experienced Artist / Post-Graduate Vocational / Residency Level